Hire the Top 3% of Freelance Business Intelligence Developers

 The ongoing maintenance costs of BI projects will vary as a percentage of the initial development cost.
 As a general rule of thumb, organizations should budget 15% to 20% of the initial development cost per year for ongoing maintenance.

-How do I hire a business intelligence developer?
+How do I hire business intelligence developers?

 To hire the right business intelligence developer, it’s important to evaluate a candidate’s experience, technical skills, and communication skills.
 You’ll also want to consider the fit with your particular industry, company, and project.
 Toptal’s rigorous screening process ensures that every member of our network has excellent experience and skills, and our team will match you with the perfect business intelligence developers for your project.